• Home /

 Letters of explanation describe irregularities in a mortgage application and give mortgage lenders context, which makes it easier to get the mortgage approved.

-A well-written LOE can be the difference between a lender accepting or rejecting a mortgage application, especially where the home buyer’s credit profile does not neatly fit into standard mortgage underwriting criteria.
+A well-written LOE can be the difference between a lender accepting or rejecting a mortgage application, especially when the home buyer’s credit profile does not neatly fit into standard mortgage underwriting criteria.

 Letter of Explanation: A Real World Example

 Imagine a first-time home buyer who recently applied for a mortgage.
-In their mortgage application, there’s a six-month period where the home buyer was unemployed.
+In their mortgage application, there is a six-month period when the home buyer was unemployed.

-Upon reviewing her application, the lender is concerned about this six-month employment gap, which may indicate financial instability.
+Upon reviewing the application, the lender is concerned about this six-month employment gap, which may indicate financial instability.

-So, the buyer writes a three-sentence Letter of Explanation, clarifying that during the period in question, they took time off work to care for an ailing family member and had sufficient savings to manage her finances.
+The buyer writes a three-sentence Letter of Explanation, clarifying that during the period in question, they took time off work to care for an ailing family member and had sufficient savings to manage finances.
 They also provided evidence of re-employment and steady income after that.

-The letter of explanation helps the lender understand the buyer’s situation, removing their concerns about their financial stability.
+The letter of explanation helps the lender understand the buyer’s situation, removing concerns about financial stability.

 Common Questions About Letter of Explanation